m4ttr4ymond/m4ttr4ymond.github.io/_posts/2022-08-14-exponents.md

 layout: post
 title: Why does a^0=1?
 date: 2022-08-14
-description: A brief explaination using recursion and group theory
+description: A brief explanation using recursion and group theory
 ---

 *Note: This article was written in one sitting and still needs to be proof-read.*